Modules

 In this example, "fileLog" is the module name, which must be the same as the name of the module file.

-The rest of the file must only contain function definitions (and module import statements, if any).
+The rest of the file should only contain function definitions and, if necessary, module import statements.
+Any code outside of function definitions, module declarations, or import statements will be ignored.
 In this example, the "fileLog" module contains only one function, appendLog, which writes log entries to a user-specified file.

 module fileLog